Hazem-Yasin/PushMain/README.md

 # PushMain
-a jobe interview training website, in the website we will have a fully integrated ide where in it the user will take reall ife tasks and try to finish it
+an pre-internship training website, in the website we will have a fully integrated ide, the user will take reall ife tasks and try to finish it